ibm-cloud-docs/hs-crypto/initialize_hsm.md

   * To select the administrator to sign the command, use the command:

-  The command to exit imprint mode must be signed by a domain administrator.
+  **Tip**: The command to exit imprint mode must be signed by a domain administrator.
 After the domain leaves imprint mode, all commands to the domain must be signed.
-  {: tip}

     ```
     ibmcloud tke sigkey-sel